eddelbuettel/ulid/README.md

 [Bob Rudis](https://rud.is) created the R package, prepared versions 0.1.0 and 0.2.0, and released version 0.3.0 to CRAN.

-[Dirk Eddelbuettel](https://dirk.eddelbuettel.com) has been maintainer since release 0.3.1.
+[Dirk Eddelbuettel](https://dirk.eddelbuettel.com) has been the R package maintainer since release 0.3.1, and added sub-second support.

 ### License